Kidney Disease In Cats

 Acute renal failure in cats often comes with little or no warning.
 Acute renal failure is characterized by sudden onset.
 Not only can this be particularly scary, what must be remembered is that there’s a high likelihood that acute renal failure can be reversed.

-Acute renal failure in cats can be caused by many things, however, the most common cause of acute cases of kidney disease is poisoning.
-Cats are exposed on a daily basis to many toxins such as antifreeze, cleaning agents, medications, plants, and flowers.
+Many things can cause acute renal failure in cats.
+However, the most common cause of acute cases of kidney disease is poisoning.
+Cats are exposed daily to many toxins such as antifreeze, cleaning agents, medications, plants, and flowers.

 While other causes include heart failure, infections of the kidneys, blunt force trauma, dehydration, rapid blood loss, and even fluid loss due to vomiting and diarrhea.